Job Prospects In Switzerland

-Despite Switzerland being a small country, it is a nation with a highly skilled workforce (in hi-tech, micro-tech and bio-technology fields) and an important industrial nation, with half of all Swiss export revenue coming from mechanical/electrical engineering and the chemicals sector.
-It is also one of the world’s major financial centres.
-So there are jobs for skilled workers in engineering and technology, pharmaceuticals, consulting, banking, insurance and IT, with financial analysts, business analysts and systems analysts in great demand.
-Engineering, for example, which experiences local shortages, comprises of almost 40 per cent of foreign workers.
+Despite Switzerland being a small country, it is a nation with a highly skilled workforce (in hi-tech, micro-tech, and bio-technology fields) and an important industrial nation, with half of all Swiss export revenue coming from mechanical/electrical engineering and the chemicals sector.
+It is also one of the world’s major financial centers.
+So, there are jobs for skilled workers in engineering and technology, pharmaceuticals, consulting, banking, insurance, and IT, with financial analysts, business analysts, and systems analysts in great demand.
+Engineering, for example, which experiences local shortages, comprises almost 40 percent of foreign workers.
 Hence, Switzerland is the most preferred destination for higher studies in abroad.

 Zurich and Geneva are among the top cities in the world for expatriate salaries, according to this year’s HSBC expat salary survey.
 The average expatriate can look forward to a pay packet of $206,875 (CHF191, 960) in third-place Zurich and $184,942 in fifth-place Geneva.
 “Expats ranked Switzerland highly for both financial and personal well-being criteria,” said Dean Blackburn, head of HSBC Expat.
 “The combination of high salaries and excellent work culture has placed Switzerland at the top of the careers league table.”
 Please read the report here at https://www.livemint.com/Home-Page/2SM4Zyexs0lG8hWfEIf3gJ/Worlds-highest-paid-expats-toil-in-Switzerland.html.